What are the Positive Health Effects of Cannabis? List of Cannabis Terpenes

-It’s not well-known how terpenes can interact to induce positive health effects on us.
+It’s not well known how terpenes can interact to induce positive health effects on us.
 However, some sources claim that smoking (plant combustion) destroys many terpenes.
-Furthermore, terpenes have their own optimal temperature, that’s why smoking might destroy many terpenes present in your cannabis.
+Furthermore, terpenes have their own optimal temperature, which is why smoking might destroy many of the terpenes present in your cannabis.
 On the other hand, vaping preserves many of these terpenes, especially if we can control the temperature to vaporize the cannabis solution.

-As terpenes are highly reactive molecules, it’s still now well-known to what extent heating, smoking or vaping affect them.
+To what extent terpenes are highly reactive molecules, it’s still not known to what extent heating, smoking, or vaping affect them.
 In other words, we need more research about terpenes to fully address their properties.

 This article gives a list of cannabis terpenes that are commonly found in most cannabis strains.
 Terpenes have been used for decades in aromatherapy and they are currently being researched for their anti-inflammatory and even anti-carcinogenic and anti-metastatic properties.
 Nonetheless, we still need more information to draw conclusions about their properties and positive health effects.